Wills - Probate

 After an individual dies, all assets of the decedent must be transferred out of his or her name.
 Assets that are jointly owned, have a beneficiary designation or that are payable on death, do not have to go through probate.
-However, all other assets that are titled solely in the decedent’s name must go through the probate legal process and this can often take between six (6) to twelve (12) months.
+However, all other assets that are titled solely in the decedent’s name must go through the probate legal process and this can often take between six to twelve months depending on the assets..

 How We Can Help